 3.4.
 Restrictions.
-Customer will not (and will not allow any third party to): (a) use the Software or Documentation except as permitted in this Agreement; (b) install, the Software on any computer or other device other than as an AMI on the Instance; (c) disassemble, decompile, port, reverse compile, reverse engineer, translate, or otherwise attempt to copy or separate any of the components of the Software or reconstruct any Software, or attempt to derive or obtain any source code, structure, algorithms, processes, techniques, technologies, know-how, or ideas embodied by, underlying, or contained in the Software; (d) sell, license, sublicense, rent, lease, encumber, lend, distribute, transfer, host, manage for third parties, or otherwise provide a third party with access to the Software; (e) alter, modify, or create derivative works of Software (including the underlying source code) in any way, including through customization, translation, or localization; (f) remove or alter any trademark, logo, copyright, or other proprietary notices, legends, symbols, or labels in Software or Documentation; (g) publicly disseminate performance information from any source related to the Software; (h) use the Software to develop a product that is competitive with the Software or other ThoughtSpot product offerings; or (i) use it to create, use, send, store, or run viruses or other harmful computer code, files, scripts, agents, or other programs, or otherwise engage in a malicious act or disrupt its security, integrity, or operation.
+Customer will not (and will not allow any third party to): (a) use the Software or Documentation except as permitted in this Agreement; (b) install, the Software on any computer or other device other than as an AMI on the Instance; (c) disassemble, decompile, port, reverse compile, reverse engineer, translate, or otherwise attempt to copy or separate any of the components of the Software or reconstruct any Software, or attempt to derive or obtain any source code, structure, algorithms, processes, techniques, technologies, know-how, or ideas embodied by, underlying, or contained in the Software; (d) sell, license, sublicense, rent, lease, encumber, lend, distribute, transfer, host, manage for third parties, or otherwise provide a third party with access to the Software; (e) alter, modify, or create derivative works of Software (including the underlying source code) in any way, including through customization, translation, or localization; (f) remove or alter any trademark, logo, copyright, or other proprietary notices, legends, symbols, or labels in Software or Documentation; (g) publicly disseminate performance information from any source related to the Software; (h) use the Software to conduct competitive research, to develop a product that is competitive with any ThoughtSpot product offering, or otherwise use any part of the Software if Company is a competitor to ThoughtSpot; or (i) use it to create, use, send, store, or run viruses or other harmful computer code, files, scripts, agents, or other programs, or otherwise engage in a malicious act or disrupt its security, integrity, or operation.
 Customer will not cause, encourage, or permit any other person or entity under its control from taking any actions that Customer is prohibited from taking under this Agreement.

 3.5.
 Evaluation Access.
 If ThoughtSpot has made available to you free, trial or evaluation access to the Software ("Evaluation Access"), your access is limited to evaluating the Software to determine whether to purchase a subscription from ThoughtSpot.
 You may not use Evaluation Access for any other purposes, including but not limited to competitive analysis, commercial, professional or for-profit purposes.
 Evaluation Access is limited to 30 days from the date you activate Evaluation Access.
 ThoughtSpot has the right to terminate Evaluation Access at any time.
 Unless you purchase a subscription for Software, upon any such termination or expiration your Evaluation Access will cease and you will no longer have access to any Customer Data used in connection with Evaluation Access.
 If Customer purchases a subscription to the Software, all of the terms and conditions in this Agreement will apply to such purchase and the use of the Software.
 NOTWITHSTANDING ANYTHING IN THIS AGREMEENT TO THE CONTRARY, THOUGHTSPOT WILL HAVE NO WARRANTY, INDEMNITY, SUPPORT OR OBLIGATIONS WITH RESPECT TO EVALUATION ACCESS.